hasheersheikh/vim/beginner.md

 	G - move to the first caracter of last line gg - move to the start of the file

+"why hjkl instead of arrow"
+===
+	you never have to leave home row when editing

 "They invented the mouse, why not use that?"
 ===
 	because it is fast